 - Transient hypotension occurs in 20% women.

 - Increased numbers of non-reassuring fetal heart tracing on setting up and topping up the epidural - this may be linked to the previous point.
 This necessitates greater levels of monitoring of mother and child.

-- Dural tap occurs in 1% women and this causes severe headache in 50%.
+- Dural tap occurs in 1% of women and this causes severe headache in 50%.